 3 Salwe 100=0=== ==10===0 ******** 6.5

 The players took turns facing each other.
 We know the order of the Rubinstein-Marshall games, and the first Rubinstein – Salwe game, but we don’t know the order of the rest of the Rubinstein-Salwe games, nor the Marshall – Salwe games.
-I give the Rubinstein – Salwe games in the order in which they appear in Akiba Rubinstein: Uncrowned King by John Donaldson and Nikolay Minev.
+We give the Rubinstein – Salwe games in the order in which they appear in Akiba Rubinstein: Uncrowned King by John Donaldson and Nikolay Minev.
 The order of the Marshall – Salwe games are taken from Dreimeisterkampf Marshall-Rubinstein-Salwe, gespielt in Lodz, October 1908 by Wolfgang Kubel.
 The Kubel book did not include the Rubinstein-Salwe games.
 One gamescore between Marshall and Salwe, game 6, is missing.
 It is known that it began with 1.d4 and ended in a draw.

 Rubinstein received 400 rubles for his victory, Marshall 250, and Salwe 150.